-Using OpenText SecureLogin to Handle GroupWise Passwords
+Using NetIQ SecureLogin to Handle GroupWise Passwords

-If users have OpenText SecureLogin installed on their workstations, you can select Enable single signon (GroupWise Administration Console > Domain object, Post Office object, or User object > Client Options > Security > Password).
-This allows GroupWise users to select Use Single Sign-On (GroupWise client > Tools > Options > Security > Password).
+You can enable single sign-on using NetIQ SecureLogin on a domain, post office or user object via Client Options > Security > Authentication in the Administration console.
+If users have NetIQ SecureLogin installed on their workstations, they can then select Use Single Sign-On in the GroupWise client by navigating to Tools > Options > Security > Password.
 Users need to provide their GroupWise mailbox password only once and thereafter SecureLogin provides it for them as long as they are logged in to NetIQ eDirectory.